pangenome/pggb/README.md

 This yields a variation graph in GFA format and several diagnostic images.
 By default, it is named according to the input file and the construction parameters.
 Adding `-v` and `-l` render 1D and 2D diagnostic images of the graph.

+## configuration / extension

+The pipeline is provided as a single script with configurable command-line options.
+Users should consider taking this script as a starting point for their own pangenome project.
+For instance, you might consider swapping out `edyeet` with `minimap2` or another PAF-producing long-read aligner.
+If the graph is small, it might also be possible to use `spoa` to generate it directly.
+On the other hand, maybe you're starting with an assembly overlap graph which can be converted to blunt-ended GFA using gimbricate.
+You might have a validation process based on alignment of sequences to the graph, which should be added at the end of the process.

 ## downstream